 If you are concerned about varicose veins, talk to your doctor.
 They can help you to understand the risks and benefits of treatment options.

 Can varicose veins cause DVT (Deep vein thrombosis)?
 This condition is not typically associated with varicose veins because they affect the veins closer to the surface of the skin.
 DVT is a serious condition that occurs when there are blood clots in the deep veins.
-However, severe varicose veins conditions can sometimes cause blood clots to form in the deep veins.
+However, severe varicose vein conditions can sometimes cause blood clots to form in the deep veins.
 This can result in DVT.

 Treatment Options for Varicose Veins